Vice-Chancellor and President

 - Nirimba (Blacktown)

-Western Sydney University is a large, research-led metropolitan university operating over multiple campuses in Western Sydney – one of the most economically significant and fastest growing regions in Australia.
+Western Sydney University is a large, student-centered, research-led metropolitan university in Western Sydney – one of the most economically significant and fastest growing regions in Australia.

-Established in 1989, Western Sydney University can trace its history back to 1891 when its oldest predecessor, the Hawkesbury Agricultural College, enrolled its first students.
-Today the University has over 42,000 students and over 3,000 staff.
-Its diverse local and international population creates a vibrant, intellectual environment, and enriches the student experience.
+Established in 1989, the University can trace its history back to 1891 when its oldest predecessor, the Hawkesbury Agricultural College, enrolled its first students.
+Today the University has over 44,000 students and more than 3,000 staff.
+Its diverse local and international population creates a vibrant, intellectual environment, and an enriching student experience.

-Today, the University is enterprising and forward-looking, with a commitment to excellence and opportunity.
-In 25 short years, Western Sydney University has much to celebrate.
-The University is now ranked in the top two percent of universities worldwide according to the Times Higher Education (THE) World University Rankings, and is also ranked in the top 100 universities in the world under 50 years of age.
+The University is now ranked in the top three percent of universities worldwide according to the Times Higher Education (THE) World University Rankings, and is also ranked in the top 100 universities in the world under 50 years of age.
 This recognition underscores the significant work being undertaken to broaden the University’s international horizons.

-As people's lives change, and technology continues to evolve, Western Sydney University is giving students even greater flexibility to juggle work, family, travel and study.
-It is opening a high rise campus in the Parramatta CBD in 2017 and has launched a range of fully online degrees developed by the University and a number of courses in partnership with one of the world's leading online universities, Open University UK.
+As people’s lives change, and technology continues to evolve, Western Sydney University is giving students even greater flexibility to juggle work, family, travel and study.
+It is opening a high-rise campus in the Parramatta CBD in 2017 and has launched a growing range of fully online degrees.